-1.2 Around 13,000 people die from kidney (renal) disease in the UK each year, although this is an underestimation as many deaths of patients with renal failure are not recorded as such in mortality statistics.
+1.2 Around 13,000 people die from kidney (renal) failure in the UK each year though this is an underestimate, as many deaths do not record renal failure as a contributing factor.
 Kidney diseases can occur suddenly ('acute') or over months and years ('chronic').
-Chronic kidney disease is relatively common, with the majority of patients being elderly and having mild impairment of their renal function.
+Chronic kidney disease is relatively common affecting over 5% of the population often elderly patients with mild impairment of kidney function.